 After 20 years of veterinary medicine, I chose to become certified as a pet rehabilitation therapist.
 This skill has expanded my ability to assist my patients in being the best, healthiest version of themselves.

 At Bronte Village Animal Hospital, we believe that a healthy outside starts with a healthy inside.
 We use nutrition, supplements, alternative, and traditional therapies to maximize pets’ health.

 My perfect day would include a hike with my dogs (Stella and Chewy) or curling up with a book next to the three purring cats in our house (Atticus, Saffy, and Hunter).
 I also love to cook for my family!
 I have a special interest in exploring recipes that are made from organic whole ingredients.

 Kaitlin JonesRegistered Veterinary Technician

 Kaitlin is a veterinary technician who graduated from Georgian College in 2017.
 She is interested in going into canine rehabilitation and hopes to gain some experience while she is here.
-On the days she is not with us she works at a doggy daycare in Burlington.
+On the days she is not with us she works at our sister clinic in Brantford.